Kathleen Sprows Cummings

 403 Geddes Hall

 Kathleen Sprows Cummings is the William W. and Anna Jean Cushwa Director of the Cushwa Center for the Study of American Catholicism at the University of Notre Dame.
-She is also an associate professor of American studies and history at Notre Dame and a senior fellow in Gender Studies.
+She is also professor of American studies and history at Notre Dame and a senior fellow in gender studies.
 Her teaching and research interests center on the history of Catholicism in the United States, the study of American women, and the relationship between religion and American society.

 402 Geddes Hall